snowdrop/k8s-infra/kind/README.md

 **Remark**: The list of the `kind - kubernetes` images/versions to be used such as (1.14.x, 1.15.y,...) is available [here](https://registry.hub.docker.com/v1/repositories/kindest/node/tags)

-Once the tools have been installed, you can install it on your machine under a bin executable folder
+Once the tools have been installed, you can download and move the script on your machine under a bin executable folder
 ```bash
 wget https://raw.githubusercontent.com/snowdrop/k8s-infra/master/kind/kind-reg-ingress.sh
 chmod +x ./kind-reg-ingress.sh